zukobronja/protocol/channels/ON-CHAIN.md

 - `lock_period`: agreed upon locking period by peers

-Keeping track of the `state_hash`, `round`, `closes_at` and `lock_period` is necessary for nodes to be able to assess the validity of `channel_slash` and `channel_settle` transactions.
+Keeping track of the `state_hash`, `round`, `closes_at` and `lock_period` is necessary for nodes to be able to assess the validity of `channel_close_solo` and `channel_settle` transactions.
 Serialization defined [here](../serializations.md#channel)